 Bangkok is currently split into two broader areas of Silom and Sukhamvit.
 Silom is the old settlement of the city, where more residents stay while Sukhamvit is fairly new, attracts a lot of tourists and newbies and is livelier.
 Till the mid 90’s Silom used to be the preferred destination for tourists and business hunters but now Sukhamvit rules all corners.

-Sukhamvit could easily be termed as the heart of city, it has everything from good to bad & even ugly.
-What’s important to understand is the layout of this area before we get into anymore details about it.
+Sukhamvit could easily be termed as the heart of the city, it has everything from good to bad & even ugly.
+What’s important to understand is the layout of this area before we get into any more details about it.
 Sukhamvit is basically a road that stretches way outside the borders of city Bangkok, but a small patch of this road houses all Soi (lanes) and that’s where all the energy lies.
-The area has abundance of things like hotels, food, shopping-spots, party places, massage parlors (which carry ulterior motive too).
+The area has an abundance of things like hotels, food, shopping-spots, party places, massage parlours (which carry ulterior motive too).

 My Initial Experience–